mgijax/GXD2ndaryProto/Readme.txt

             - TP 3288.
 FP 0.
 TN 0.
 FN 73

         Age20Assay22_j/  7/6/2022 (using shortened skipjournals from post2005)
-            - embryo in full text, the age/cat2 in figure text
-            - Cat2: includes "-gal stain" and "-galactosidase stain" -for 382 journals w/ no GXD papers, set routed = No
+            - Cat2: includes "-gal stain" and "-galactosidase stain"
             - 276 TN->FP
             - Precision 35.71   Recall 96.13
             - TP 1911.
 FP 3441.
 TN 11535.
 FN 77

         Age21Assay22/  7/12/2022 (regular testset)
-            - embryo in full text, the age/cat2 in figure text
             - Age: reworked DPC, allow '.'s and d number pc
-            - for 382 journals w/ no GXD papers, set routed = No
             - no new FP - good (same as Age20Assay22_j)
             - Precision 35.71   Recall 96.13
             - TP 1911.
 FP 3441.
 TN 11535.
 FN 77